Men who use violence get ‘Back on Track’

 “I already feel safer and my husband is more willing to listen to me,” says one woman who’s partner has been attending CatholicCare’s Back on Track program this year.
-The program was launched in April and is a 30-week group program for men who are using violence, abuse, or coercive control in their relationships and with their families.
-After the program’s huge success in Tuggerah, plans are in place for CatholicCare to deliver the program in Waitara and West Ryde from January.
+The program was launched in 2022 and is a 20-week group program for men who are using violence, abuse, or coercive control in their relationships and with their families.
+The program is delivered from sites in both Tuggerah and Waitara.

 Domestic violence is rife on the Central Coast, with 100 domestic violence assaults reported on average per month.
-However, Cathy Zervos who works as a Practice Manager in Domestic & Family Violence at CatholicCare says that we should not underestimate the prevalence of domestic violence in other parts of our Diocese.
+However, Cathy Zervos who works as a Practice Manager in the Men & Families program at CatholicCare says that we should not underestimate the prevalence of domestic violence in other parts of our Diocese.
 “In Northern Sydney the rates of Domestic Violence are still extremely high,” Cathy says, “but the cases are spread more broadly across a number of LGAs.”

 For decades, the domestic violence response systems in place were designed solely to keep women safe.
 “This, of course, is essential, but is more of a reactive response rather than a proactive one,” Cathy says.
 “Our aim is to make men’s behaviour more visible, so that we can learn better how to identify what patterns of behaviour are proving unsafe to the family.
 This equips us better to intervene.”